When I created my DIY blog in 2012 I started with just the bare-bones essentials: a computer, a good WordPress theme and an iPhone camera.

 Setting Up Your Blog:

-Secure Your Domain: This means you should choose your blog name (domain) and purchase it!
+Secure Your Domain: This means you should choose yourblogname.com (or, your domain) and purchase it!
 I recommend Register.com to search for available domains, and I renew my blog name automatically every year.
 Failure to renew opens you up to the risk of losing your entire blog name should someone purchase your domain out from under you.
 There are a number of places you can register and purchase your domain, but we choose Register.com for this purpose.